verrazzano/verrazzano/README.md

 ## Verrazzano Helm Chart

-The `chart` directory contains a Helm chart for Verrazzano that packages together the core elements that will be installed into the Verrazzano Management Cluster - micro operators, verrazzano-operator, verrazzano-monitoring-operator, and such - into a single Helm chart.
+The `install/chart` directory contains a Helm chart for Verrazzano that packages together the core elements that will be installed into the Verrazzano Management Cluster - micro operators, verrazzano-operator, verrazzano-monitoring-operator, and such - into a single Helm chart.

 ### Chart Parameters

-See the `./chart/values.yaml` file for the full list of configurable parameters that can be set using `--set parameter=value` when installing the Helm chart.
+See the `./install/chart/values.yaml` file for the full list of configurable parameters that can be set using `--set parameter=value` when installing the Helm chart.